Your weight management options

 Various commercially prepared meal programs are available.
 These can help by providing energy controlled meals.
 Other options include VLED (very low energy diet) products and meal replacements.
 A VLED product (e.g. shakes and bars) can be used to replace all or some meals.
 This option should be used with supervision from your GP as part of a weight management program.
 VLEDs should not be confused with meal replacements.
 Meal replacements are not nutritionally complete, so there is a danger you could end up with malnutrition if you ONLY eat meal replacements.

-Weight reducing medicine may be used as part of an overall weight loss program that includes diet, exercise and behaviour changes.
-There are several prescription weight loss medicines that are currently approved for use in Australia.
-It is important that you speak to your GP to discuss your options.
+Weight reducing medications may be used as part of an overall weight loss program that includes diet, exercise and behaviour changes.
+There are several weight loss prescription medicines that are currently approved for use in Australia.
+The prescription medicines available in Australia work in different ways directly affecting the area of the brain that controls your appetite making you feel less hungry.
+These medications come in several different formats either as an oral treatment i.e. tablets or capsules or as an injection.
+The treatment schedule also varies from once-a-day capsules, tablets dosed twice daily and once daily injections.
+Together, you and your doctor will find the most appropriate medication and dose for you.
+It is important that you speak to your doctor to discuss your options.

 Weight loss surgery